viniciuskloppel/kite/README.md

 > [!TIP]
 > Kite is the `@solana/kit` update of `@solana-developers/helpers`, the [most popular high-level library for @solana/web3.js version 1](https://www.npmjs.com/package/@solana-developers/helpers), by the original author.
 The `kite` package includes updated versions of most of the original helpers, including contributions from [Helius](https://helius.xyz), [the Solana Foundation](https://solana.org/), [Anza](https://anza.xyz), [Turbin3](https://turbin3.com/), [Unboxed Software](https://beunboxed.com/), and [StarAtlas](https://staratlas.com).
 The ones we haven't added yet should be there soon.

-Kite is for everyone!
-You don't need to use Helius RPCs to use Kite.
-However if you do use Helius RPCs, Kite will take advantage of Helius features like priority fee estimates and low-latency transaction confirmation.

 Kite works both in the browser and node.js, is small, and has [minimal dependencies](https://github.com/helius-labs/kite/blob/main/package.json#L48).
 It also works with **Anchor**.

 ## What can I do with Kite?